telerik/blazor-docs/components/grid/columns/menu.md

 ## Basics

-To enable the column menu, set the `ShowColumnMenu` parameter of the `<TelerikGrid>` tag to `true`.
+To enable the Column Menu, set the `ShowColumnMenu` parameter of the `<TelerikGrid>` tag to `true`.
 This will enable the menu for each column of the Grid.

 To disable the Column Menu for a specific column in the Grid, set the `ShowColumnMenu` parameter of the column to `false`.